ChristianFox/gitxc/README.md

 ## What problem does it solve?

 If two branches need to be merged and the CFBundleVersion value has been changed in both branches then git will detect a conflict that needs to be resolved manually.
 This occurs frequently if using a script to increment the build number automatically.
-This can get very tedious working on a project with mulitple extensions.
+This can get very tedious working on a project with multiple branches & developers.

 ## Installation